 Injury victims or their families may be able to file a personal injury claim or wrongful death lawsuit involving an accident with a police car.
 Liability may depend on whether the police officer was responding to an emergency, had on lights and sirens, or was driving negligently at the time of the accident.

-Below, our California personal injury lawyers discuss the following frequently asked questions about accidents involving a police car in California:
+Below, our California personal injury lawyers discuss the following frequently asked questions about accidents involving a police car:

 - 1. What happens if you are injured in an accident with a police car?